-This research guide from the Hispanic Division at the Library of Congress focuses on 20th-century court cases, legislation, and events that had important impacts on civil rights in Chicana/o/x, Hispanic, Latina/o/x, Mexican-American, and Puerto Rican communities the United States.
+This research guide from the Hispanic Division at the Library of Congress focuses on 20th and 21st century court cases, legislation, and events that had important impacts on civil rights in Chicana/o/x, Hispanic, Latina/o/x, Mexican-American, and Puerto Rican communities the United States.
 Each page provides an overview and timeline of a civil rights topic and some breadth of research material for further study at the Library of Congress or your local library.
 The facts presented draw from Library of Congress materials and external sources listed.

-The first of its kind, this comprehensive online compendium of Latinx Civil Rights resources includes references to search and seizure, legal representation, self-incrimination, medical care, and equal access to educational resources.
-The Hispanic Division will release and link to this guide a webinar in which scholars of Latinx civil rights help contextualize these court cases, legislation, and events.
-Since Latinx civil rights events are ongoing, the webinar aims to reflect on connections between the past and present.
+The first of its kind, this comprehensive online compendium of Civil Rights resources includes references to search and seizure, legal representation, self-incrimination, immigration, medical care, and equal access to educational resources.
+The Hispanic Division will link this guide to webinar and podcast content in which scholars and communities members help contextualize these court cases, legislation, and events.
+Since civil rights events are ongoing in Latinx communities, these references aim to connect the past with the present.

 The diverse collections of the Library of Congress can provide a grounding in the study of civil rights in the United States as well as Latinx history and culture.
 The resources below are a great place to start when researching these topics and include relevant research guides, published books available at most libraries, and free resources available on the Internet.

 Staff in the Hispanic Reading Room can provide access to these books at the Library of Congress.
 If you cannot visit the Library in person, please contact us using Ask a Librarian for assistance.
 In many cases, you can also find these materials at your local library.